Cycling the Philippines

 Practical Pointers

 ⭐ "Brown-outs" (power cuts) are so common, some hotels have their own back-up generators !
-Keep a headtorch handy.

-⭐ Visa extensions: required at 1 month, and monthly after that.
-The website was impenetrable, but we had great experiences in person at the helpful Bureaus of Immigration in Roxas (Negros) and Lapu-Lapu City (Cebu).
+The website was impenetrable, but we had efficient service in person at the helpful Bureaus of Immigration in Roxas (Negros) and Lapu-Lapu City (Cebu).

 Create Your Own Website With Webador